hsynercn/pluralsight-js-path/1_javascript_getting_started.md

     alert("Carved Rock Fitness");
 </script>
 ```
-We can load a separated JS file.
+We can load a separated JS file."." represents the relative directory of index.html file.

 ```html
 <script src="./filename.js"></script>
 ```
-"." represents the relative directory of index.html file.
+This is wrong, older browsers can't handle it.

 ```html
 <script src="./filename.js"/>
 ```
-This is a wrong, older browsers can't handle it.

 For HTML manipulation we need to add scripts tags at the end of HTML file, for framework insertion etc. HTML <head> is a better option.